panda3d/panda3d-docs/debugging/inspection-tools/scene-graph-browser.rst

 The Scene Graph Browser
 =======================

-The Scene Graph Browser is only available when 'Direct Tools' are enabled.
-Information on enabling 'Direct Tools' is available in the :ref:`Panda Tools <tools>` section.

 In the main Direct Session window, there are several scene placement tools available through the tabs at the right side of the screen.
 Clicking on these tabs will bring up a dialog box with the various properties for these aspects.